 “Divorce in a dream is not a prophecy.
 It is a symbol of necessary division; the psyche marks with it the place where a former union (outer or inner) has used itself up and awaits an honest ‘no more.'”

-Such dreams come in moments when an honest division has ripened in your life, one you may have long postponed.
+Such dreams come in moments when an honest division has ripened in your life — one you may have long postponed.

 Ask yourself: “Which of my former unions is truly used up now — and what would help me speak its completion aloud, or at least within myself, without ‘I’ll try to bring it back’?”

 Today, if this theme resonates, write one specific “this no longer works” on paper.
 You do not have to act immediately; an honest acknowledgment is enough.
-The Inner Child recognizes such acknowledgments as consent to the truth, and in the dreams that follow holds scenes of parting more gently.
+The Inner Child recognizes such acknowledgments as consent to the truth, and in the dreams that follow handles scenes of parting more gently.

 Astrological note: A dream of parting often comes during tense transits of Pluto through your 7th or 4th house, during its aspects to Venus, and in periods of eclipses on the 4/10 axis.
 Scorpios, Libras, and Cancers recognize this dream with particular accuracy.
 If Pluto is now touching your Venus — the Inner Child carries out a farewell to the shared, and the dream conveys this through a moment of division in which there is no longer even an argument, only silence.